Qbizinc/qbiz-wiki/training/qram/nibbles/definition_of_hms.md

   - Time travel

 ## Stability and Performance
 HMS stores locations at the partition-level.
+Query engines must then read the list of files for each partition location from the HDFS NameNode.

-For tables with "too many" partitions, HMS (usually PostgreSQL) falls down. ([This annoying article by Cloudera simply says, "don't do that!"](https://blog.cloudera.com/partition-management-in-hadoop/))
+- For tables with "too many" partitions, HMS (usually PostgreSQL) falls down. ([This annoying article by Cloudera simply says, "don't do that!"](https://blog.cloudera.com/partition-management-in-hadoop/))

-For tables with too many files belonging to the location of any given partition, the HDFS NameNode falls down.
+- For tables with too many files belonging to the location of any given partition, the HDFS NameNode falls down.

 Therefore:
 - `# of files in a table = # of partitions in a table * # of files per partition`